Apraxia of speech

 Apraxia of speech (AOS), also called verbal apraxia, is a speech sound disorder affecting an individual's ability to translate conscious speech plans into motor plans, which results in limited and difficult speech ability.
 By the definition of apraxia, AOS affects volitional (willful or purposeful) movement pattern.
 However, AOS usually also affects automatic speech.

-Individuals with AOS have difficulty connecting speech messages from the brain to the mouth.
+People with AOS have difficulty connecting speech messages from the brain to the mouth.
 AOS is a loss of prior speech ability resulting from a brain injury such as a stroke or progressive illness.

 Developmental verbal dyspraxia (DVD), also known as childhood apraxia of speech (CAS) and developmental apraxia of speech (DAS), is an inability to utilize motor planning to perform movements necessary for speech during a child's language learning process.
 Although the causes differ between AOS and DVD, the main characteristics and treatments are similar.

 Presentation

 Apraxia of speech (AOS) is a neurogenic communication disorder affecting the motor programming system for speech production.
 Individuals with AOS demonstrate difficulty in speech production, specifically with sequencing and forming sounds.
 The Levelt model describes the speech production process in the following three consecutive stages: conceptualization, formulation, and articulation.
 According to the Levelt model, apraxia of speech would fall into the articulation region.
 The individual does not have a language deficiency, but has difficulty in the production of language in an audible manner.
 Notably, this difficulty is limited to vocal speech, and does not affect sign-language production.
 The individual knows exactly what they want to say, but there is a disruption in the part of the brain that sends the signal to the muscle for the specific movement.
 Individuals with acquired AOS demonstrate hallmark characteristics of articulation and prosody (rhythm, stress or intonation) errors.
 Coexisting characteristics may include groping and effortful speech production with self-correction, difficulty initiating speech, abnormal stress, intonation and rhythm errors, and inconsistency with articulation.

 Wertz et al., (1984) describe the following five speech characteristics that an individual with apraxia of speech may exhibit: